In This Article

 How Will a Lawyer Benefit Your Brain Injury Case?

 A traumatic brain injury is a severe head injury that often does serious damage to the skull and underlying brain tissue.
 You could suffer a brain injury from a car accident, a fall, or being struck by an object, with falls and car accidents being the most common causes, according to the Centers for Disease Control and Prevention (CDC).
+There are several types of brain injuries, including:- Concussion: An injury resulting from a blow to the head, a concussion causes symptoms such as nausea, headache, blurry vision, memory loss, and confusion.

 - Hematoma: A pool of blood between the brain and the skull as a result of a blow to the head.